-It’s imperative that you avoid leaving your portable vape or vape supplies sitting in the direct sun or inside a hot vehicle.
-Temperatures inside a car can easily reach as high as 132º F, especially if the car has a black interior, which can severely damage both vape and any dry herbs, wax concentrates or oils that are left for too long in the heat.
+It’s imperative that you avoid leaving your portable vape or box mod vape vape supplies sitting in the direct sun or inside a hot vehicle.
+Temperatures inside a car can easily reach as high as 132º F, especially if the car has a black interior, which can severely damage both vape and any dry herbs, wax pen concentrates or oils that are left for too long in the heat.

 It is especially important to keep your batteries cool and safe.
 When heated past 100º F, the lithium ions in batteries will begin to form the metal itself resulting in the battery holding progressively less and less charge.
 Even worse, if a lithium-ion battery gets too hot, higher than 120º F, they can “go thermal,” where they rupture and explode.

 Instead, store your vape, batteries, and any other vaping supplies such as a herb grinder in a cool place, like in a plastic bag inside a cooler, when it needs to be left in a car or exposed to direct sunlight like on a boat or beach blanket.